Spectacular and unique, Australia has long been an aspirational destination for international travellers.

 - more than 88,000 international visitors spent more than $1,000 per night in Australia, with another 387,000 spending between $500 and $999

-Australians are holidaying at home
+Australians have been holidaying at home

+With high vaccination rates and COVID well-managed locally, the tourism industry has been buoyed by an even greater demand from Australians exploring their own backyard.
+In fact, in May 2021, spending on domestic overnight trips had risen to 9% higher than pre-pandemic levels.
+In regional areas, agritourism is booming.
 Australia’s pristine natural environments and rich cultural traditions are ideal for wellness tourism operators – as well the production of locally sourced beauty and therapeutic products.

 The OECD says our solid track record of economic growth is forecast to continue.
 Underpinning this growth is Australia’s political stability, sound governance and transparent regulatory system – all of which make for a safe, low-risk business environment.